 In the Contact details section, select Edit.

-If you cannot edit your details, this means your email address is managed by your Office 365 administrator.
-Contact your administrator to update your email address.
+If you cannot edit your details, this means your Office 365 admin manages your email address.
+Contact your admin to update your email address.

-In the Alternate email field, enter the email address you would like Power BI updates to be sent to.
+In the Alternate email field, enter the email address you'd like Office 365 to use for Power BI updates.

 To specify an alternate address in PowerShell, use the Set-AzureADUser command.

 Email address resolution in Azure AD